-Bridges and Roads will remain a top priority in 2021.
-Certain projects from 2019 and 2020 were delayed, creating additional work to be done in the coming year.
+Bridges and Roads will remain a top priority in 2022.
+Certain projects from 2019-2021 were delayed, creating additional work to be done in the coming year.
 The delays were primarily the result of the COVID-19 pandemic.
 The construction/maintenance of new bridges and roads are part of the departmental goals within Transportation Services.

-Approximately \$2.95 million is budgeted for bridge and road construction in 2021.
-Some challenges for these construction projects include that the COVID-19 pandemic could have significant effect on the County's ability to work on these projects (creating additional delays).
-The County has seen some shut downs during 2020; however, is hopeful that these projects can be underway with minimal delays for completion by the end of the year.
+Approximately \$2.86 million is budgeted for bridge and road construction in 2022.
+Some challenges for these construction projects include that the COVID-19 pandemic could have significant effect on the County's ability to work on these projects (creating additional delays) and the additional cost increases with the resulting supply chain delays, although, it is projected that the effects of the COVID-19 pandemic will be reduced from that in prior years.